Indonesian football league system

 The Indonesian football league system is a series of league system for association football clubs in Indonesia.
 Since 1994, Liga Indonesia is the league competition featuring association football clubs, as a result of two existing top-flight football leagues merger: Perserikatan (amateur) and Galatama (semi professional).
-Liga Indonesia is managed by PSSI, the Indonesian national football federation.
+Liga Indonesia is managed by PSSI, the Indonesian national football federation, and operated by I-League and its previous iterations (Badan Liga Indonesia (BLI) from 1994–2008, PT Liga Indonesia (PT.
+LI) from 2008–2015, PT Liga Prima Indonesia Sportindo (PT.
+LPIS) from 2011–2013 (Dualism Competition Operator), PT Gelora Trisula Semesta (PT.
+GTS) from 2016 (Unofficial Competition Operator) and PT Liga Indonesia Baru (PT.
+LIB) from 2017–2025).

-There are three levels of competition in the hierarchy recently.
-The top two in the hierarchy are professional competitions, whereas the rest are amateur.
+There are four levels of competition in the hierarchy recently.
+The top two tiers are professional competitions, the third tier is semi-professional, and the fourth tier is amateur.